 Consolidation in the health industry often means fewer choices and competition, with no benefit for patients or the public.
 Health insurance companies should not be allowed to get bigger unless they get better.
-Health Access is closely monitoring mergers and seeking strong consumer protections and other conditions to ensure that these mergers are in the interest of California consumers and the health system on which we all rely.
+In California, the top five insurers control over 90% of the market.
+Health Access closely monitors mergers and advocates for strong consumer protections and other conditions to ensure that these mergers are in the interest of California consumers and the health system on which we all rely.

 In seeking regulatory approval for these mergers, the burden is on the merging companies to show that consumers will actually benefit in the form of lower premiums, lower out-of-pocket costs, higher quality care, and reduced health disparities.